Sacred Heart College, Johannesburg

 Sacred Heart College, Marist Observatory is a private Catholic school in Observatory, Johannesburg founded in 1889 by the Marist Brothers.
-The college, originally established as the first Catholic school for boys in Johannesburg, accepts girls and boys through creche, pre-primary school, primary school and high school.
+The college was originally established as the first Catholic school for boys in Johannesburg.
+It now accepts girls and boys through creche, pre-primary school, primary school and high school.
 It is distinguished among independent schools for its contribution to fostering an inclusive society in Apartheid-Era South Africa.
 The college runs an IEB examination course and is affiliated with the Independent Schools Association of Southern Africa.

 History

-France

-The Marist Brother movement started in France.
-From 1817 onwards a priest Marcellin Champagnat ran a primary school in the village of La Valla, France.
-Supported by seven brothers, Champagnat educated children in the fundamentals of reading, writing and Christian teaching.
+The Marist Brothers movement started in France.
+In 1817, a priest, Marcellin Champagnat, started and ran a primary school in the village of La Valla, France.
+Supported by seven brothers, Champagnat educated children in the fundamentals of reading, writing, and Christian teaching.

-Koch Street

 In 1889, Sacred Heart College was founded by three Marist brothers, who arrived in Johannesburg upon the Gold Rush in the neighbouring Witwatersrand.
-The first school for boys was established in Koch Street, where in 2 years enrolment had increased to 300 students.
+The first school for boys was established in Koch Street, where in 2 years enrollment had increased to 300 students.

-Observatory

-In 1924, Additional grounds were later constructed in Observatory as a result of the school's rapid expansion.
+In 1924, additional grounds were later constructed in Observatory as a result of the school's rapid expansion.

-Marist Brothers College

 The Marist Brothers College high-school (as it was then called) opened in 1926.
 Eventually, the school grew, requiring a second primary school building in the Orchards of the Observatory location.

-Integration of Ethnic/Religious groups

-As many Jewish children attended the school in the 1950s, the College organised for a Rabbi to give lessons every Friday.
+As many Jewish children attended the school in the 1950s, the college organised for a Rabbi to give lessons every Friday.
 By this time many Chinese students were also being admitted to the school, despite the growing racial tensions in the country at the time.

-Koch Street Closure

 The Koch street premises had become overgrown with commercial properties during the 60s.
 As a result, it was closed down.
 During this transitionary period the school was headed by Br.
 Neil McGurk.
 His vision for education in South Africa ultimately led the college to ignore government order and open its doors to boys of all races.

-Sacred Heart College, Marist Observatory

 In the 1980s, the school name reverted to Sacred Heart College.
 Along with this change came the introduction of girls in 1979 as a result of the amalgamation between Yeoville Holy Family Convent and St Angela's Ursuline School.
-The College transformed from an all-boys, all-white school to a multi-racial, co-educational institution over 2 years.
+In two years, the college transformed from an all-boys, all-white school to a multi-racial, co-educational institution.

-Apartheid - Era

-Amidst rising political tensions in the country, leaders of the ongoing political struggle approached the college with the task of educating hundreds of young children from townships.
-The College welcomed this challenge fully despite the obstacles they would face with conservative families in the school.